R. J. Helton: 2003–2005: GospoCentric Records

 After missing its initial Fall 2003 release date, Helton's debut album, Real Life, was set to be released on March 9, 2004.
 After a second delay, the album was released on March 23 of that year.
-The album charted on Billboard, peaking at #14 on the Christian Albums chart and at #19 on the Heatseekers Albums chart.
+The album charted on Billboard, peaking at number 14 on the Christian Albums chart and at number 19 on the Heatseekers Albums chart.
 The song "All We Need to Know" was released as a single ahead of the album.
 "Even If" was also released as a single from the album that year.

+At the start of their career, Helton was managed by their mom.
+In April 2004, it was reported that they had signed a deal with Music World to be managed by Mathew Knowles.
+Throughout the Spring of that year, Helton and American Idol season 2 finalist Kimberley Locke both provided commentary on American Idol's third season for USA Today, alongside "Weird Al" Yankovic and Edna Gundersen.
 On April 29, 2004, Helton performed at the Billboard Latin Music Conference.
-That same month, he performed at Fort Hood in a homecoming celebration for a portion of the United States Army's 4th Infantry Division, after members of that division participated in the capturing of Saddam Hussein.
-Also performing at the Fort Hood event were Jessica Simpson, Randy Travis, Ludacris, cheerleaders from the Dallas Cowboys and the New England Patriots, Lynyrd Skynyrd, Eddie Griffin, Stone Cold Steve Austin, and American Idol season 2 finalist Kimberley Locke.
-Throughout the Spring of 2004, Helton and Locke both provided commentary on American Idol's third season for USA Today, alongside 'Weird Al' Yankovic and Edna Gundersen.
+That same month, they performed at Fort Hood in a homecoming celebration for a portion of the United States Army's 4th Infantry Division, after members of that division participated in the capturing of Saddam Hussein.
 On May 6 of that year, Helton sang the National Anthem at Daytona International Speedway for a National Day of Prayer event.
-Casting Crowns also performed at the event.
-On June 18, Helton, along with Matthew West and Jadon Lavik, performed at the 2004 Visalia Chamber of Commerce 51st annual Awards Banquet.
-Later that month, Helton, along with Patti LaBelle, India Arie, Mary Mary, and Kirk Franklin, performed at Mega Fest, a conference held in Atlanta by Bishop T. D. Jakes.
-Helton also performed in a concert that month at the Christian Booksellers Association International Convention in Atlanta with Rob Lacey, BarlowGirl, Michael Cook, and KJ-52.
+On June 18, they performed at the 2004 Visalia Chamber of Commerce 51st annual Awards Banquet.
+Later that month, they performed at Mega Fest, a conference held in Atlanta by Bishop T. D. Jakes.
+Helton also performed in a concert that month at the Christian Booksellers Association International Convention in Atlanta. and at the KXOJ Freedom Live concert.

 On July 5, 2004, Helton served as a judge for the Reno Idol singing competition, which was held at the Eldorado Hotel-Casino.
-On August 28, he served as a judge for another singing competition, this one held, as part of a fundraiser with a Christian ministry, at Prairie du Chien High School.
-The following year, on July 8, he served as a judge for the Fayette Idol singing competition in Fayetteville.
-In August 2005, Helton told The Atlanta Journal-Constitution that he had begun working on a second album, which, the publication wrote, would go in "an unspecified new direction".
+On August 28, they served as a judge for another singing competition, this one held, as part of a fundraiser with a Christian ministry, at Prairie du Chien High School.
+The following year, on July 8, they served as a judge for the Fayette Idol singing competition in Fayetteville.
+In August 2005, they performed in the 14th annual Powerlight Christian music festival at the Illinois State Fair.
+That same month, they told The Atlanta Journal-Constitution that they had begun working on a second album, which, the publication wrote, would go in "an unspecified new direction".
 Helton said at the time, "Stay with me and hold on tight, because this change in music is about to be a joyous, fun and bumpy ride."